Lattice Simulations of Inflation: Discrete dynamics in Fourier space

 \subsection{Initial field fluctuations on the lattice}

 We now explain how we generate the initial conditions on the lattice taking into account the modified dispersion relation discussed in the last section.
-At the beginning of the simulation the physical size of the lattice $L$ will be smaller than the horizon.
-The initial configuration of the inflaton will be then derived using the Bunch-Davies initial conditions of \cref{eq:BD}.
-We first define the discrete version of \cref{eq:quantization}:
+The first step is defining the discrete version of \cref{eq:quantization}:

 where in the last equality we show the comparison with our definition of Fourier modes $\tilde{\phi}_{\vec{j}}$.
 We have also introduced the discrete creation and annihilation operators: